Zoning and Land Use Rules that Address Composting in San Diego County Jurisdictions

 Compostable materials, including food scraps, pose significant public health and sanitation challenges when treated as a solid waste material.
 Yet compostable material is an enormous agricultural resource when it is directed to more sustainable outlets like farms and compost facilities.

-Definitions of of high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
+Definitions of high-value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
 Kitchen and table food scraps, leftovers, and any unconsumed foods is referenced.
 All of these definitions direct how materials are disposed.
 Several, and in some cases, all of these classifications are included in various sections of San Diego County jurisdictions' municipal codes.
 This leads to confusion about what materials are recoverable under California's new rules and initiatives.
 This toolkit identifies local barriers to composting, develops recommendations to improve planning, and helps local jurisdictions comply with state mandates.

 Large-Scale or Centralized Composting